*This post may contain affiliate links. Please read our disclosure policy for more info.

 You cannot tow a fifth wheel camper without a truck.
 This is pretty limiting for some people, and if you’re particularly opposed to trucks, this might not be an option.

 On the other hand, if you’ve already got a truck with a high enough tow capacity, this is actually on the “pros” side of things.

 This is another tricky factor.
-When compared to RVs, with a driving cabin built-in to the main section of your rig, 5th wheel trailers plus the tow truck tend to be a bit longer overall.
+When compared to RVs, with a driving cabin built-in to the main section of your rig, small 5th wheel trailers plus the tow truck tend to be a bit longer overall.

 But, when compared to standard travel trailers, the opposite is true.
 This is due to the extended raised section above the truck bed, maximizing space.

 For some travelers, the total rig length isn’t very important, but it will always affect things like driveability and maneuverability.

 Most campsites have size ranges, so this could also determine where you’re staying and how much it costs you.

 You can buy a standard travel trailer in just about any length imaginable.
 Fifth wheels tend to be on the larger size, and finding smaller options may feel limited.